Fernando Medeiros: Bahia

 On 24 January 2019, Medeiros signed for Bahia after his contract with Peixe expired.
 He left the club at the end of May 2019, where his contract expired.

 Portimonense

 On 24 September 2019, he signed a 4-year contract with the Portuguese Primeira Liga club Portimonense.

 Egnatia

 He signed for Albanian club Egnatia on 18 July 2022.

+Sumgayit

+On 15 August 2024, he signed a contract with the Azerbaijan Premier League side Sumgayit.
+On 23 December 2024, his contract with the club was terminated by mutual agreement.

 Personal life

-Fernando Medeiros' twin brother, Flávio, is also a footballer and a midfielder.
-He too played for Santos as a youth.
+Fernando's twin brother, Flávio, is also a footballer and a midfielder.
+He also played for Santos as a youth.